rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### What can I do with a cloud server?

-The Rackspace Cloud Servers soution is a fully unrestricted, root/Administrator level access, Linux or Windows environment.
+The Rackspace Cloud Servers solution is a fully unrestricted, root/Administrator level access, Linux or Windows environment.
 Any application or service that you can run from a traditional, physical, dedicated-unmanaged operations server can be run from your cloud server.